tripal/tripal/docs/contributing/governance.rst

 Changes to this Document
 --------------------------

-These guidelines are binding to the Tripal Community.
+These guidelines define the structure for official Tripal Management and Governance.
 If you have comments or questions, please `post them as a Github issue <https://github.com/tripal/tripal/issues/new?template=discussion.md>`_ or ask them at the user's meeting.
 Changes to this document will be made after adequate discussion has occurred and the project management committee has voted in favor of the change.